-Capital Blue Cross (Capital) and its subsidiaries, Capital Advantage Assurance Company[®] (CAAC), Keystone Health Plan[®] Central (KHPC), and Capital Advantage Insurance Company (CAIC) have a comprehensive Quality Improvement (QI) Program.
+Capital Blue Cross (Capital) administers a comprehensive Quality Improvement (QI) Program on behalf of its subsidiaries Capital Advantage Assurance Company[®] (CAAC), Keystone Health Plan[®] Central (KHPC), and Capital Advantage Insurance Company (CAIC).
 The QI Program encompasses all aspects of care and services provided to the entire diverse population for Capital.
 The QI Program is based on the principles of continuous improvement regarding the quality, safety, and health of the members, and improving the member and provider experience in the delivery of care.

-Capital's QI Program Description provides detailed quality improvement strategies for the Children's Health Insurance Program (CHIP) product line.
+Capital's QI Program Description provides detailed quality improvement strategies for Capital's Medicare Advantage products including Capital Blue Cross | WellSpan Health.
 Capital's corporate strategy, accreditation, governmental, and other regulatory requirements, serve as the foundation for the QI Program's strategic planning.
-The Pennsylvania Department of Human Services (DHS) performs an annual audit to ensure Capital's compliance with requirements.
 The QI Program aligns with national, regional, and local trends and supports Capital's mission and vision.
 As the healthcare industry is rapidly evolving, Capital's QI Program is a fluid plan that can be adjusted as needed to respond to the ever-changing environment.